 Static stability – It refers to the stability of the system that obtains without the aid (benefit) of automatic control devices such as governors and voltage regulators.

-Transient stability – It is defined as the ability of the power system to return to its normal conditions after a large disturbance.
-The large disturbance occurs in the system due to sudden removal of load, line switching operations; fault occurs in the system, sudden outage of a line, etc.
+Transient Stability – It is defined as the ability of the power system to return to its normal conditions after a large disturbance.
+The large disturbance occurs in the system due to the sudden removal of the load, line switching operations; fault occurs in the system, sudden outage of a line, etc.

 Transient stability is conducted when new transmitting and generating system are planned.
-The behavior of synchronous machine during transient disturbances is described by the swing equation.
+The swing equation describes the behaviour of the synchronous machine during transient disturbances.

 The transient and steady-state disturbances occur in the power system are shown in the graph below.
 These disturbances reduce the synchronism of the machine, and the system becomes unstable.